Thaddeus-Maximus/blog/_posts/geometric.md

 The only ratio which the arithmetic-minded can comprehend is one-to-one, and even that, they must at some point recognize as unstable at best and impossible at worst.
 The rigidity of their ratio disallows any natural flourishing in nearly all cases.
 Nothing natural has a ratio of one.
 Even the ameoba can reproduce multiple times.

+## Manifestations

 Following along?
 Not sure how the hell this connects to the material world?
-Well, here’s some geometric manifestations:
+Here's some examples of geometry:

-The traditional family across multiple generations
+- The traditional family across multiple generations

-Reinvestment of labor and wealth
+- Reinvestment of labor and wealth

-Spread of ideas by network effects
+- Spread of ideas by network effects

-Learning from tradition
+- Learning from tradition

-Creationism, or “Big Bang” theory (pohtato, puhtato)
+- "Big Bang" theory (which is indistinguishable from Creationism)

-Charity and free sowing of seed
+- Charity and free sowing of seed

 And from arithmetic thinking:

-Replacement populations
+- Replacement populations

-Universal Income
+- Universal Income

-Extraction of surplus value; usury
+- Extraction of surplus value; usury

-Ignorance of history
+- Ignorance of history

-Steady-state universe
+- Steady-state universe

-Stinginess and hoarding
+- Stinginess and hoarding

-… among many more examples.
+... among many more examples.
 You have a brain.
 Think geometrically, and all will be clearer.

 Can you think of other schemes than geometric and arithmetic?
 Sure!
 I invite you to think of them.
 I’d be interested to see your parallels.